alvesrcoo/eletric-scheep/README.md

 -- Run with [Deepo](https://hub.docker.com/r/ufoym/deepo/) - The GPU version

 ## Building the RF model
-To build and save a RF model
+To build and save a RF model (uploaded on Drive 'RF_model.sav' --- Bigger than 25MB to upload here)
 ```
 python rf_model.py
 ```